davidgranstrom/git-presentation/index.md

 $ git commit
 ```

-You will notice that if we don't use the `-m` flag we will be taken to the system's $EDITOR to write the commit message.
-On most systems this editor is `vi`.

-There is also shorter way to commit changes by giving the file as an argument to the commit command
+or use an even shorter way to do the same

 ```
 $ git commit README
 ```

+You will notice that if we don't use the `-m` flag we will be taken to the system's $EDITOR to write the commit message.
+On most systems this editor is `vi` (and commonly aliased to `vim`).

+Please see the next slide to get an overview on how to write a commit message in `vim`.

+---

+## Writing a commit message in vim

+If haven't used `vim` before it may feel strange.
+Vim is a great editor, but it can take a while to get used to.
+Here are the commands that you will need to know to write a commit message and exit the editor:

+1. Press `i` to enter Insert mode
+2. Write your commit message
+3. Press `<Esc>` to exit Insert mode
+4. Type `:wq` to save and quit

 ---